22 The Tectonic System

 How earthquakes occur

 Earthquake risk results from the strain (change of shape or volume) of the rocks in a localized part of the Geosphere, typically in response to the movement of plates (although earthquakes can occur for other reasons).
 As the rocks distort, the differential stress within them rises proportionally.
 This type of deformation, where stress and strain are proportional, is known as elastic deformation.
-It’s the same type of behaviour that occurs in a spring or a car tire (although in rocks a much smaller amount of strain is associated with a given stress, because rocks are mostly much stronger that springs or tires).
+It’s the same type of behaviour that occurs in a spring or a car tire (although rocks are mostly much stronger than springs or tires).
 Typically rocks become distorted over periods of decades or centuries as the stress rises.
 Plate movement is typically measured in centimetres per year, and the strain may be spread over an area many kilometres wide.
 Within this region, energy is stored in the distorted rocks.

 Stages in fault movement.
 Karla Panchuk (2017) CC BY 4.0.
 Modified after Steven Earle (2015) CC BY 4.0. https://opentextbc.ca/geology/wp-content/uploads/sites/110/2015/07/elastic-deformation-and-rupture.png

-During an earthquake. the rocks on either side of the fault surface spring back rapidly to their unstrained shape, and the energy that was stored within them is released as vibrations, called seismic waves, that spread outwards from the slipped region in all directions.
-Depending on the type of earthquake, the ground in the vicinity of the earthquake may move up, down, or horizontally.
-Depending on the size of the earthquake, this motion may range from metres to a few tens of metres.
+During an earthquake, the rocks on either side of the fault surface spring back rapidly to their unstrained shape, and the energy that was stored within them is released as vibrations, called seismic waves, that spread outwards from the slipped region in all directions.
+Depending on the type of earthquake, the ground i may move up, down, or horizontally.
+Depending on the size of the earthquake, this motion may range from millimetres to a few tens of metres.
 By comparing accurate GPS (global positioning system) measurements before and after an earthquake, it’s now possible to measure this movement.

 Epicentre and hypocentre: Modified by jwfw; By AnsateSam Hocevar (original author; this is a derivative work)User:TFerenczy create SVG version; User:Ата uk translation – Epicenter.png:, CC BY-SA 1.0, https://commons.wikimedia.org/w/index.php?curid=32716741